Trisdoan/Ecommerce_Marketing_Analytics/README.md

-## 2. monthly similar trend for gsearch, split nonbrand and brand.
+## 2. Display similar trend for gsearch monthly, but this time splitting out nonbrand and brand.
 Manager wonders if brand is picking up at all

 ### Steps:
 - Use **COUNT AND GROUP BY** to find how many days each customers visited